Ventura Publisher: History

 The three founders of the original Ventura Software no longer worked on the product after November 1990.

 Version 4.0 was released in 1991.
 The last version released by Ventura Software Inc. was 4.1.1 in 1993.

 The application was acquired by Corel in 1993.
 It was repackaged and soon released as Corel Ventura 4.2 without any major change in the application, other than to drop all support for platforms other than Microsoft Windows.

 The first real Corel version was 5.0 (released in 1994), which made fundamental changes to both user interface and document structure.
 Because of this, and because of escalating hardware requirements of the various Corel versions, the original DOS/GEM edition still has a small number of die-hard users.

 The application was rewritten for the Win32 platform and was released in 1996, labeled Corel Ventura 7 (instead of 6) so that it would match the version number of CorelDRAW.
 Corel Ventura 8 was released in 1998.
 The last published version was Corel Ventura 10 in 2002 (last updated in February 2003); it reportedly runs in Windows 10 under compatibility mode with some functional limitations after workarounds, and on Linux via Wine (verified in April 2020).

 As an application with strengths in more structured documents, its main competitors were FrameMaker, QuarkXPress and later InDesign.

 Reception

-Approving of its "general excellence", Ian McKinnell of Personal Computer World wrote in January 1987 that Ventura Publisher for GEM was immediately usable with his Macintosh experience, and cited the macro feature as "a real improvement over Pagemaker on the Macintosh".
+Approving of its "general excellence", Ian McKinnell of Personal Computer World wrote in January 1987 that Ventura Publisher for GEM was immediately usable with his Macintosh experience, and cited the macro feature as "a real improvement over PageMaker on the Macintosh".
 He concluded that while it would not cause new users to buy a PC, for existing owners "Ventura Publisher is well worth investigating".

+"Ventura Publisher has suffered greatly since being acquired by Xerox", InfoWorld in 1993 said, having "not significantly changed in five years [and] just can't compete against either QuarkXPress or PageMaker".
+The magazine said that Ventura 4.1.1 was the best of the three for math and tabie editing, and hoped that Corel would improve the software.
+InfoWorld in 1995 said "Corel Ventura 5 addresses many of the old Ventura Publisher's limits [but] still needs work", with QuarkXPress still superior for high-end desktop publishing and PageMaker for businesses.
+The magazine thought that "Ventura could again be the top PC publishing program" if Corel continued fixing the software and improving its UI.